What if I want to freelance but I don’t have any samples, you ask?

 3) Write A Strong Pitch

 Make sure to specify how you will address the needs they outlined in the ad and emphasize skills that they have asked for.
-But avoid (like the plague) outlining and explaining any qualifications or skills they want that you don’t have.
+But avoid (like the plague) discussing and making excuses for any qualifications or skills they want that you don’t have.